ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * The payload MUST include the status parameter 'group_name' defined in {{config-repr-status-properties}} and specifying the intended group name.

-* The payload MAY include any of the status parameter 'group_title', 'max_stale_sets', 'exp', 'app_groups, 'group_policies', 'as_uri' and 'active' defined in {{config-repr-status-properties}}.
+* The payload MAY include any of the status parameter 'active', 'group_title', 'max_stale_sets', 'exp', 'gid_reuse', 'app_groups, 'group_policies' and 'as_uri' defined in {{config-repr-status-properties}}.

    When CoRAL is used, each element of the 'app_groups' array from the status properties is included as a separate element with name 'app_group'.